arunaaaaaaa/Scorpion/testplan.md

 **Schedule**

-March 22 - April 14
+April - May
-Prepare the unit tests needed for the test driven development and develop the code March 22 - April 14 Apply manual/unit tesing and debug according to the test results.
+Prepare the unit tests needed for the test driven development and develop the code April - May Apply manual/unit tesing and debug according to the test results.

 **Regression System Test Strategy**